Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 it is both, but primarily an encoding-and-interoperability problem

 Better fonts alone do not solve the absence of a workable compatible spatial model.

+They also do not address the symbol-identity issues associated with the facial-diacritic model.

 ## What is used in practice now